DiscoveryDNA/team_neural_network/notes/NN_update_29April2019.md

 	- [ ] How many sequences do we have?
 	- [ ] Need to run some tests to verify what Thomas says
 	- [ ] Experiments 1.
 Need to run real PWM on them and train neural network with "random" functional assignments.
 2. Use these sequences and run through most bi-directional model, need to get score on confidnece of if the sequence is functional or not.
 What kind of scores are we getting?
 We know a bit about the scores.
 Do the scores cluster with how the sequences were generated?
 This could tell us if the
+- [ ] 	Create Random alignments following a certain model of substituion using [pyvolve](https://github.com/sjspielman/pyvolve).
+This could be useful to test assumptions about the model reading similarity in sequence over the type of data.

 ## Cross Species Data